Guidelines for Opening

 With the newest orders from the County and the opening of Castro Street to pedestrians, more businesses are re-opening and expanding their services.
 Here's a quick overview of what you need to do to be compliant, with links to important guides, documents, and signage.
 Please note that conditions and regulations continue to change rapidly, so please check back for updated information.

-The Governor announced statewide action to respond to the rapid and troubling growth of COVID-19 cases and hospitalizations across California.
-Several businesses that were scheduled to open July 13 under the July 2 Health Order will be closed as of July 15.
+Several businesses that were scheduled to open July 13 under the July 2 Health Order were closed as of July 15.
 Press Release is available here.

 What is allowed to open (with specific restrictions and protocols)

 - Barbershops, hair and nail salons